01 of 14

 Remove the second deep and place it gently on top of the super or inner cover.
-You will inspect it later.Continue to 8 of 14 below.
+You will inspect this box it later.Continue to 8 of 14 below.

 08 of 14

 Direct smoke in between the frames in the bottom deep hive box.
-Remove the first frame and set it either in a frame holder, or gently on top of the other hive boxes or the inner cover, taking care not to smush bees as you do so.Continue to 9 of 14 below.
+Remove the first frame and set it either in a frame holder or gently on top of the other hive boxes or the inner cover, taking care not to smash any bees.Continue to 9 of 14 below.

 09 of 14

-Carefully pry each frame free using your hive tool.
-Hold it up and inspect the frame:
+Carefully pry each frame free using your hive tool, then lift up the frame and inspect it:

 Continue to 10 of 14 below.

-- See if you can identify the queen - easier if she's marked, but still possible if she isn't (look for the circle of workers around her and her long, slender, unstriped abdomen).
-If you can't find the queen, it's important to find eggs, because then you know she was there within 1-3 days.
+- Try to identify the queen.
+This is easier if she's marked, but it's still possible if she isn't.
+Look for her long, slender, unstriped abdomen and for a circle of workers around her.
+If you can't find the queen, it's important to find eggs, which indicate the queen was there in the past one to three days.

 10 of 14

-This is a beautiful pattern of developing, uncapped larvae to show you what you're looking for in your beehive inspection.Continue to 11 of 14 below.
+Part of inspecting the frames is looking for brood—capped and uncapped larvae and eggs.
+Shown here is a beautiful pattern of developing, uncapped larvae; this is what you're looking for in your beehive inspection.Continue to 11 of 14 below.

 11 of 14

-The best way to see eggs is to hold the frame at an... angle, not vertical and not horizontal but tilted up toward the sky at about a 30-degree angle.
-Have the bright sun shining over your shoulder.
-And (and I wish someone had told me this!) hold it slightly to the side of you so that the shadow pattern of mesh from your veil doesn't obscure the eggs!
-If you hold it right in front of you, the shadow of your own veil can get in the way of identifying the eggs.
+The best way to see eggs is to hold the frame tilted up toward the sky at about a 30-degree angle, with the bright sun shining over your shoulder.
+Hold it slightly to the side of you so that the shadow pattern of mesh from your veil doesn't obscure the eggs.

 Using reading glasses or a magnifying glass can also help.
-I stand there and tilt the frame back and forth and experiment with the angle of the sun and of the frame until I see them.
-Also, looking toward the bottom center of a frame is often a good place to positively identify eggs.Continue to 12 of 14 below.
+You can tilt the frame back and forth and experiment with the angle of the sun and the frame until you see them.
+The bottom center of the frame is usually the best place to positively identify eggs.Continue to 12 of 14 below.

 12 of 14

 As you inspect each frame, put it into the open space left by the first frame you removed.
-Push each frame to the one in front of it as you replace it - gently!
+Push each frame up against the one in front of it as you replace it—gently!
 You don't want to squish any bees.
 Using a bee brush or smoke helps move the bees out of the way, especially at the frame ears where they are likely to get squished.

-Inspect frames in order and don't change the order of the frames during inspection.
-When you get to the final frame, push the whole set of frames together, using your... hive tool, as one single unit, making space in the front for the first frame.
-Replace it, then use your hive tool to even up the space on either side of the first and last frames so that the set of frames is centered in the box.
+Inspect the frames in order, and don't change the order of the frames during inspection.
+When you get to the final frame, push the whole set of frames together, using your hive tool, as one single unit, making space in the front for the first frame.
+Replace the first frame, then use your hive tool to even up the space on either side of the first and last frames so that the set of frames is centered in the box.

-Replace the second hive box and inspect it now, using the same method you used for the bottom box.
-Then replace the super if you have one.
-Use the bulldozer method: start with the box on the back edge of the hive, sliding it forward slowly so as not to squish any bees.
+Replace the second hive box and inspect its frames, as with the bottom box.
+Then, replace the super if you have one.
+Use the bulldozer method: Start with the box on the back edge of the hive, sliding it forward slowly so as not to squish any bees.
 You can use the smoker or bee brush to gently move the bees out of the way, especially at the end when you are almost done sliding the box on.Continue to 13 of 14 below.

 13 of 14